“Whatever Rotary may mean to us, to the world, it will be known by the results it achieves.”

 A prospective member must be a leader in good standing in the community, be able to manage your own time, and be sponsored by a Rotarian.
-Complete the Application and return it to the Rotary Office.
+Complete the New Membership Application and return it to the Rotary Office.

 Our 1.2 million-member organization started with the vision of one man—Paul P. Harris.
 The Chicago attorney formed one of the world’s first service organizations, the Rotary Club of Chicago, on 23 February 1905 as a place where professionals with diverse backgrounds could exchange ideas and form meaningful, lifelong friendships.
 Rotary’s name came from the group’s early practice of rotating meetings among the offices of each member.